pocketapps1/dailylight-docs/faq.md

 ## General Questions

-### What is TrashTab?
+### What is Daily Light?
-TrashTab is a simple debt tracking app that helps you keep track of money owed between friends and acquaintances.

-### Is TrashTab free?
-Yes, TrashTab is completely free to use with no hidden costs or subscriptions.
+Daily Light on the Daily Path is a devotional app that provides 365 daily readings, each including a spiritual message and related Scripture passages for meditation and reflection.

-### Does TrashTab require an internet connection?
+### Does Daily Light require an internet connection?
-No, TrashTab works entirely offline.
-All your data is stored locally on your device.
+No, Daily Light works entirely offline.
+All devotional content and Scripture readings are stored locally on your device.

 ## Data & Privacy

 ### Where is my data stored?
-All your debt records are stored locally on your iOS device.
+Your reading progress (current day) is stored locally on your iOS device.
 We don't have access to your data.

-### Is my data backed up?
+### Is my reading progress backed up?
-Your data is included in your regular iCloud backups if you have iCloud Backup enabled.
-For additional safety, use the Export feature to create manual backups.
+Your progress is included in your regular iCloud backups if you have iCloud Backup enabled.

-### Can I export my data?
-Yes!
-Use the Export feature to save your debt records as JSON files that you can store anywhere.
+### Does the app collect any personal information?
+No. We don't collect any personally identifiable information.
+Your reading habits remain private.

 ## Usage Questions

-### How do I add a new debt?
+### How do I navigate between days?
-Tap the "+" button on the main screen, enter the debtor's name, amount, and other details, then save.

-### What do the status colors mean?
-- 🔵 **Unpaid**: Debt is still outstanding
-- 🟢 **Paid**: Debt has been repaid
-- 🔴 **Bad Debt**: Debt is unlikely to be paid
+- Swipe left to go to the next day.
+- Swipe right to go to the previous day.
+- Tap the center of the screen to open the table of contents, then select any date.

-### How do I mark a debt as paid?
+### How do I find a specific day's reading?
-Swipe left on any debt in the list and tap "Mark as Paid" or edit the debt and change its status.
+Tap the center of the screen to open the table of contents.
+All 365 readings are listed there.
+Simply tap any date to jump to that reading.

+### Will my position be saved when I close the app?
+Yes.
+Your current reading position is automatically saved and restored when you reopen the app.

+## Content Questions

+### Where does the devotional content come from?
+Daily Light contains the classic "Daily Light on the Daily Path" devotional, a collection of daily readings compiled from Scripture passages.

-### Can I import data from another device?
+### Can I share a specific reading?
-Yes, use the Import feature to load JSON files that were previously exported from TrashTab.
+Currently, the app does not have a built-in sharing feature.
+You can use your device's screenshot functionality to share content manually.

 ## Troubleshooting

-### I lost my data after updating iOS
-Your data should be preserved through iOS updates if you have iCloud Backup enabled.
-Always export backups before major updates.

-### The app crashes when I open it
+### The app doesn't open correctly
 Try force-quitting the app and reopening it.
-If the problem persists, reinstall the app and import your backup file.
+If the problem persists, restart your device.

-### Export/Import isn't working
-Make sure you've granted file access permissions when prompted.
-The app needs permission to access files for these features.
+### My reading progress was lost
+Your progress should be preserved through app updates if you have iCloud Backup enabled.

+### The content appears incorrectly
+The devotional content is optimized for English.
+Some characters or formatting may not display correctly on older devices.

 ## Feature Requests

-### Will you add [feature]?
+### Will you add more features?
-We're always improving TrashTab!
+We're always improving Daily Light!
 Send your feature requests to pocketapps1@proton.me

-### Can I sync between devices?
-Currently, TrashTab is designed as a single-device app.
-Use Export/Import to move data between devices manually.

 ---